vivekghanchi/Night-at-a-Museum/README.md

 For this project I created a persona named Divyansh Mali.
 Aside from being a student in Medical school, Divyansh loves the potential of emerging technologies and is interested in pursuing Intellectual Property medicalas a career.

+VR Experience — Tried it briefly at a event.

 ## Sketches

 ![img_20180711_114042](https://user-images.githubusercontent.com/21164980/44641919-382fdb00-a9e7-11e8-8392-f770057a4467.jpg)